KenstonPTO/bylaws/README.md

 The PTO Council President is limited to no more than two consecutive terms, unless approved by PTO Council.
 No other position within PTO Council has a restriction on the number of terms.

 ## PTO COUNCIL EXECUTIVE COMMITTEE
 The PTO Council Executive Committee shall consist of a President, Vice-President, Treasurer and Secretary.
 1. President: The President shall preside over all meetings and serve as a liaison between the District Administration and PTO Council.
 The President shall be responsible for ensuring compliance with these PTO by-laws and the PTO Mission.
 2. Vice-President: The Vice-President shall assume the duties of the President should he/she be unable to perform the duties.
 The Vice-President shall assist the President as necessary.
 3. Treasurer: The Treasurer shall have full custody of all PTO Council funds; shall keep a full and accurate accounting of receipts and expenditures; maintain a reconciled checkbook, make disbursements based on the approved budget or approved funding requests; and shall sign all checks or vouchers.
 The Treasurer shall present a financial report to the members of PTO Council at every meeting and as requested by the PTO Council Executive Committee.
 Additionally, the Treasurer of PTO Council shall oversee compliance to the Treasury section of these by-laws by each building, shall provide annual training to each Building Treasurer, and shall oversee audits of each Building’s accounts as needed, at least once annually.
 4. Secretary: The Secretary shall be responsible for taking, distributing and amending the minutes of every PTO Council meeting.
 The Secretary shall be responsible for having the PTO by-laws on hand at all meetings.

 ### Duties of the Executive Committee
 1. At least one member of the Executive Committee is required to attend the first meeting of each Building PTO Board to explain the role of Council, recruit members for Council committees, and explain the PTO Mission.
 2. Meet as needed to support and ensure the smooth operation of the PTO Council.

 ## PTO COUNCIL COMMITTEE CHAIRPERSON
 The function of the PTO Council Committee Chairs is to oversee a Committee to provide services to either the District or that span across multiple Buildings.
 It is the responsibility of the Committee Chair to seek Committee participation from all the Building PTO members.
 The Chair will maintain a document describing the details of their role in order to facilitate transitions to future Chairs.
 Particular duties of each Chair are detailed below.

 1. The Care Blue Chairperson shall be responsible for caring for the Kenston community through gestures of recognition or support for others in times of need or crisis.
 In addition, Care Blue coordinates “New to District” programs and activities.
 The PTO Council Care Blue Chairperson will coordinate these activities at District level and ensure consistent application of these programs at the Building PTO level.
 They will maintain, publish and communicate detailed Care Blue procedures to each Building Care Blue Chairpersons.
 2. The Communications Chairperson shall be responsible for the PTO Website, social media, electronic communications, and all printed communications.
 The Chairperson shall maintain the PTO homepage and assist the Building Communications Chairpersons with the maintenance of individual building pages as needed.
 The Chairperson will coordinate communications to the Kenston PTO Community, and assist Building PTOs with their communications as necessary.
 Communications Chairperson will arrange training and technical support to Building PTOs.
 They will maintain, publish and communicate detailed Communications procedures to Building Communication Chairpersons.
 3. The Bomber Hangar Chairperson shall manage all aspects of the Bomber Hangar Spirit Wear Store including, but not limited to, Purchasing, Inventory Management, Pricing, Marketing/Communications, Sales, Operations/Logistics and Volunteers.
 This includes evaluation of vendor relationships, outside services and sales/inventory systems as needed.
 The Chairperson will achieve profitability to sustain each year’s merchandise investment as well as maintaining an operating reserve specified by the Council Treasurer.
 When possible, ensure Building PTO Boards employ Bomber Hangar merchandise for prizes, incentives, staff appreciation, etc. The Chairperson will provide updates on the Bomber Hangar operations, sales and financial status at all PTO Council meetings.
 They will maintain, publish and communicate detailed Bomber Hangar procedures to Building Chairpersons and volunteers.
 When revenue exceeds the required reserve and operating levels, the Chair and Treasurer can coordinate disbursements to the individual Building PTOs.
-Disbursement levels will be based on number of grades per building and building support of Bomber Hanger.
+Disbursement levels will be based on number of grades per building and building support of Bomber Hangar.
 4. Directory Chairperson is responsible for the annual creation of a district-wide Parent/Student Directory that contains the address and/or phone number of all students and their families on an opt-out basis.
 In particular, the chairperson may need to do the following tasks: securing printing services, working with the Fundraising Chair to solicit advertising sponsors, editing spreadsheet data received from the Board Office, communicating with parents regarding information to be printed (as needed), creating and sending invoices to sponsors, receiving and delivering checks from sponsors to PTO Council Treasurer, electronically sending data to the printer, reviewing the directory proof from the printer, organizing volunteers to help with directory distribution, pick up directories from the printer, label and distribute directories to separate buildings and sponsors, create invoice to building PTOs if required, and request PTO Council Treasurer to process payment for directory to the printer.
 5. Membership Chairperson shall be responsible for overseeing the membership drive throughout the year at individual schools.
 This includes membership flyers for each individual school at the beginning of the school year, coordinating with Membership Chairs at individual schools, payment options and advertising with district during the school year.
 6. Fundraising Chairperson shall be responsible for overseeing the fundraising at each particular school or district wide fundraiser, whichever Council or Buidlings decide on.
 In addition, the Fundraising Chair will oversee the fundraising person or committee at each Building, coordinate with the district office with regards to the time of said fundraising, and develop correspondence and social media posts for the fundraiser.
 The chairperson will also be responsible for coordinating all PTO Council fundraisers (e.g. Kalahari, Cavs or Indians game)
 7. Staff Appreciation Chairperson shall be responsible for organizing and executing the staff appreciation of the Kenston Board of Education offices and the Transportation Department each year.
 They will maintain, publish and communicate detailed procedures to Building Staff Appreciation Chairpersons.

 ## PTO COUNCIL COMMITTEES
 PTO Council may enact standing or ad hoc committees by majority vote as deemed necessary.
 The committees shall be responsible to the President and PTO Council.
 Such Committees are expected to have building representation and/or input to reach resolutions.
 Representation may include the Building President or the Building General Board member most associated with the topic at hand.
 Input may include emails, phone calls or meeting attendance.

 ## PTO COUNCIL ELECTIONS
 1. No later than March 1st, the current PTO Council Executive Committee will identify which PTO Council positions will be vacated the subsequent school year and begin seeking nominations for those positions.